scottykwok/openai-slackbot/README.md

 ```

 ## Screenshots
-Here is an example of asking the bot to generate a login page.
+Here is a sample output of asking the bot to generate a login page.

 <img src="img/output_sample1.jpg"/>

-After removing the wrong integrity checksum, the generated HTML looks pretty decent:
+After deleting the wrong tailwind integrity checksum, the generated HTML actually not bad:

 <img src="img/output_sample1_render.jpg"/>